spencertipping/ni/doc/ni_by_example_2.md

 Several other operators also require a pulse to run, including the Numpy, Ruby, and Lisp operators, which will be covered in more detail in later chapters.

+`ni` removes all of that; the moment you type `p'...'`, you're dropped directly into the middle of your Perl main subroutine, with the line you're operating on assigned to a default variable that's ready to use.

+### `p'r()'`: Emit row

+Up to this point we have not discussed how or what the Perl operator returns; it turns out that this is less intuitive than one might expect.

+Let's take a look at the ouput of our script when we take out the `r` from inside the Perl mapper.

+Without `r()`, every value separated by a comma is **returned** on its own row; these returned rows are then sent to the output stream.

+The `r()` operator, on the other hand, **returns the empty list**.
+It works by printing the values separated by columns to a single tab-delimited row of the output stream.

+Now that the practical differences between `r()` and `p'...'` have been explained, we can examine the differences in their use that are entailed.

+Clearly, if the desired output of the Perl mapper is two or more columns per row of stream data, you must use `r()`.
+If the desired output of the perl mapper step is a single column per row, you could either use `r()` or not.
+The more concise statement leaving out `r()` is preferred.

+When it is clear from context (as above), `r()'` can be referred to as  `r`, which is how it is more commonly written in practice.
+This differs from the take-rows operator (also called `r`).

 ## Perl Syntax

-In truth, Perl has a lot of rules that allow for code to be hacked together quickly and easily; there's no way around learning them (as there is in nice-feeling languages), so let's strap in and get this over with.
+Perl has a lot of rules that allow for code to be hacked together quickly and easily; there's no way around learning them (as there is in nice-feeling languages), so let's strap in and get this over with.

+From the Perl Syntax docs:
+> Many of Perl's syntactic elements are optional.
+Rather than requiring you to put parentheses around every function call and declare every variable, you can often leave such explicit elements off and Perl will figure out what you meant.
+This is known as **Do What I Mean**, abbreviated **DWIM**.
+It allows programmers to be lazy and to code in a style with which they are comfortable.

 ### Sigils